Pukyong National University: College of Undeclared and Exploratory Majors

 The unique Undeclared and Exploratory Major division (UEM) at PKNU offers freedom to choose majors among all the offered programs at PKNU which includes colleges of Humanities and Social Sciences, Natural Sciences, Business Administration, Engineering, Fisheries Sciences, Environmental and Marine Sciences and Technology.
 Furthermore, students who enroll in the UEM will gain priority access to PKNU's diverse international programs such as international exchange programs, short-term foreign language programs, and international internship programs.

-In the 1st year, students will be enrolled in a specialized program which combines variety of intensive English course, general electives, and core courses that will help them to settle down to university life.
-Major selection seminars will be held during the 2nd semester where helpful information about most of the majors offered at PKNU will be provided.
-Also, six highly qualified faculty members from variety of disciplines will be always available to guide students to the right major of their choice.
+In the 1st year, students will be enrolled in a specialized program which combines variety of intensive English course, general electives, and core courses.